ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 If the action a character wishes to take falls beyond the purview of the actions defined above, then it becomes an *improvised* action.
 For these, use the existing rules as a guideline and determine an approximate amount of time it would take to complete the action and rule it accordingly.
 If it would take a few hours, then it is most likely a world action.
 If its something that can be done instantly, then it may be a Free Action.

 # How to Play
-The game of Mythical Monsters follows the following pattern.
+The game of Mythmakers follows the following pattern.

 1. **The Storyteller describes the environment and situation to the players.** The story begins and the characters are informed of their current circumstances.